ct-clmsn/zmq-collectives-rs/README.md

 0MQ uses sockets/file descriptors (same thing) to handle communication and asynchrony control.
-There is a GNU/Linux kernel configurable ~2063 default limit on the number of file descriptors a user process is authorized to open during execution.
+There is a GNU/Linux kernel configurable ~2063 default limit on the number of file descriptors/sockets a user process is authorized to open during execution.
 The TcpBackend uses 2 file descriptors/sockets.
 In 0MQ terms these sockets are ZMQ_ROUTER.